Angus Grossart

-Personal life
+Background

-Grossart was born on 6 April 1937 in Carluke, Lanarkshire, one of three sons to Mary and William Grossart.
+Grossart was born in Camlachie, Glasgow on 6 April 1937, one of three sons to Mary and William Grossart.
+At the time of his birth, his family lived in Carluke, Lanarkshire.
 He was schooled at The Glasgow Academy.
 He proudly recalled honing his business skills at a Barrowlands stall selling reject toffee.
 As a young man, he displayed a talent for golf and was runner-up in the 1957 British youth championships.
 He studied law at the University of Glasgow and studied for the Scottish Bar in Edinburgh under James MacKay.
 He then worked in corporate tax law before cofounding the merchant bank Noble Grossart in 1969.
 In 1977, he purchased Pitcullo Castle, a 16th-century house that he restored over many years.
 In 1978, he married Gay Thomson with whom he had a daughter.
 He was appointed CBE in 1990 and was knighted in 1997.

-He died at his residence in Edinburgh on 13 May 2022 at the age of 85 following a short illness.
+Grossart died from a pulmonary embolism at his residence in Edinburgh, on 13 May 2022, aged 85.
+At the time of his death he was being treated for cancer.